-Wage garnishment occurs when a student loan borrower is in default for missing repayments on their student loan debt.
+Student loan gage garnishment occurs when a student loan borrower is in default for missing repayments on their student loan debt.
 When this occurs, the loan servicer reduces the borrower’s wages directly through his/her employer.
-This is possible with both with federal and private student loans.
+This is possible with both federal and private student loans.
 Let’s see how this process works and what you, the borrower, can do about it.

 Federal Student Loan Garnishment

 For federal student loans, default occurs if a borrower fails to make a payment for 270 days.
 The loan servicer is then authorized to learn the borrower’s employment status and initiate the garnishment process.
 This means your wages can directly be reduced, or garnished, to pay off your student loan debt.
 Typically, the garnishment limit is 15 percent of your gross income.